QARANC.co.uk Find Extra Work

 Photographs and history of George Main who served with the Gordon Highlanders in World War Two in Malaya and was a Prisoner of War of the Japanese:

-This page is dedicated to George Main - Gordon Highlanders WW2 who was the grandfather of the author of qaranc.co.uk
+This page is dedicated to George Main who served with the Gordon Highlanders in WW2 and was the grandfather of the author of qaranc.co.uk

 The Gordon Highlander soldier on the left in the photo below is George Main.
 He was born on the 12 April 1915.